-Scheduling: A fourth semester Spring proposal must be defended between March 16 and April 15 and for January entering students defended in October.
-A fifth semester defense must take place before the end of September (or before February 15th for January entering students).
-An earlier defense of the Proposal is also possible.
-At least six weeks before the start of the monthlong defense period, you should schedule the date and time of the proposal defense with the committee members and notify the Director of Graduate Studies (i.e., the Graduate Office) of the defense date and time.
-This will allow adequate time for a pre-proposal meeting (see below).
-The final proposal will be turned in to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee one week prior to the defense date.
+Scheduling of the Proposal: If the Proposal semester occurs in the Spring, the Proposal must be defended between the first day of the semester and April 15, and must be scheduled by February 15.
+If the Proposal semester occurs in the Fall, the Proposal must be defended between the first day of the semester and November 15, and must be scheduled by September 15.
+(If any of these dates falls on a weekend, the deadline is the next business day.)
+After you schedule the date and time of the proposal defense with the committee members, notify the Director of Graduate Studies (i.e., the Graduate Office) of the defense date and time.
+Make sure you allow adequate time for a pre-proposal meeting (see below).
+The final Proposal must be turned in to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee one week prior to the defense date.

-Pre-Proposal Meeting: Your Advisory Committee is asked to advise you on the suitability of your choice of a topic for the research proposition.
-As soon as you have a good idea of what your proposal plan will be, your Advisory Committee should be apprised of the project.
-The Advisory Committee will meet (PRE-PROPOSAL MEETING) for a short period of time while you briefly outline the proposal project.
+Pre-Proposal Meeting: Your Doctoral Committee is asked to advise you on the suitability of your choice of a topic for the research proposition.
+As soon as you have a good idea of what your proposal plan will be, your Doctoral committee should be apprised of the project.
+The Doctoral Committee will meet (PRE-PROPOSAL MEETING) for a short period of time while you briefly outline the proposal project.
 Because the pre-proposal meeting is an unofficial meeting of the committee, attendance by the outside of the department member is optional.
 Extended presentations or handouts are not advisable at this time.
 Each committee member is expected to recommend to either "proceed" or "look for a new topic" to the committee chairman.
-A recommendation to look for a new research proposal topic should in no way be construed as a failure and this recommendation carries no penalty.
+A recommendation to look for a new independent research proposal topic should in no way be construed as a failure and this recommendation carries no penalty.
 At the same time, you should be aware that advice to proceed with the proposed topic is no assurance that the exam will be passed or even that committee members consider the proposal to possess sufficient originality to merit a pass on the oral exam itself should the topic be competently developed and presented.
 Advice to proceed at this point simply means that there are no obvious conflicts with the proposal guidelines.
 If, at a later time, you find it necessary or desirable to change the thrust of the proposal, no new meetings or outlines are required unless you desire a recommendation from your committee on the change.
 However, you should be aware that the advice to proceed was based on the original outline.
 At this pre-proposal meeting, the advisor or committee may require a write-up of post-PLAN experimental progress that comes due at the proposal defense.